K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Inquires the route information role that currently exists in the organization/space.
+  Retrieve the route information role that currently exists in the organization/space.
   ```